What is heart-healthy eating?

 A diet high in fat and cholesterol may contribute to the development of heart disease in adulthood.
 A heart-healthy diet may help prevent or treat high cholesterol.
 The American Academy of Pediatrics recommends that healthy children age 2 and older follow a diet low in fat (30% of calories from fat).
 These are the same recommendations for healthy adults.
 A diet high in fat, especially saturated fat, may increase your child's risk for heart disease and obesity in adulthood.
 It is important to teach your child about healthy eating so that he or she can make healthy food choices as an adult.

 Don't put children younger than age 2 on a low-fat diet unless advised by your child's healthcare provider.
 Children younger than age 2 need fat in their diets to promote appropriate growth and development.

 Saturated fat is a type of fat found in foods and is usually solid at room temperature.
 This type of fat may raise the body's cholesterol level more than other types of fat.
 Limit saturated fat and replace it with unsaturated fat to help decrease the risk for heart disease.
 Some of the main sources of saturated fat include:

 Fatty meats (bacon, hot dogs, ribs, and sausage)

 Grain and dairy based desserts

 What is unsaturated fat?

 Unsaturated fat is a type of fat in foods and is usually liquid at room temperature.
-This type of fat does not usually increase the body's total blood cholesterol level when eaten in moderate amounts.
-Foods high in unsaturated fats which can replace unhealthy fats include the following:
+This type of fat does not usually increase cholesterol when eaten in moderate amounts.
+Choose foods high in unsaturated fats:

 Safflower and sunflower oil